rhymeyang/Se/docs/308B/BusinessResilience.md

 Auditing hardware requires attention to several key factors and activities, including

-- **Standards**
-  - The auditor should examine hardware procurement standards that specify the types of systems the organization uses.
+- **Standards**<br/> The auditor should examine hardware procurement standards that specify the types of systems the organization uses.
 These standards should be periodically reviewed and updated.
 A sample of recent purchases should be examined to determine whether standards are being followed.
 The scope of this activity should include servers, workstations, network devices, and other hardware used by IT.
-- **Maintenance**
-  - Maintenance requirements and records should be examined to determine whether any required maintenance is being performed.
+- **Maintenance**<br/> Maintenance requirements and records should be examined to determine whether any required maintenance is being performed.
 If service contracts are used, these should be examined to ensure that all critical systems are covered.
-- **Capacity**
-  - The auditor should examine capacity management and planning processes, procedures, and records.
+- **Capacity**<br/>The auditor should examine capacity management and planning processes, procedures, and records.
 This will help the auditor to understand whether the organization monitors its systems’ capacity and does any planning for future expansion.
-- **Change management**
-  - Change management processes and records should be examined to determine whether hardware changes are being performed in a life cycle process.
+- **Change management**<br/>Change management processes and records should be examined to determine whether hardware changes are being performed in a life cycle process.
 All changes that are made should be requested and reviewed in advance, approved by management, and recorded.
-- **Configuration management**
-  - The auditor should examine configuration management records to determine whether the IT organization is tracking the configuration of its systems in a centralized and systematic manner.
+- **Configuration management**<br/>The auditor should examine configuration management records to determine whether the IT organization is tracking the configuration of its systems in a centralized and systematic manner.

 > **NOTE**
 >